geoffmazeroff/shamazon/ProjectPlan.md

 - Create a response model for the listing page
 - Build backend service to return hard-coded list for the index page
 - Create mock data service to generate full product data models
+- MVP details page should display all fields for a single product